luismoroco/TInyStore/README.md

 ```

 # Mail
-Send an email when the user change the password
+Send an email when left <= 3 item only

 ![mail](./docs/mail.png)

 # Changue Password

 Using MAILTRAP for send emails
+Send an email when the user change the password

 ![mail_1](./docs/passwordrecovery.png)